 How do you honor election day with your little ones?

-I'm sitting here watching the annual 4th of July Boston Pops Concert and swelling with pride for my country.
 It seems these concerts just keep getting better and better!
-Back in the old days, we used to drive down to Boston, spend all day saving our spots on the Esplande, then watch the concert live.
+Back in the old days, we used to drive down to Boston, spend all day saving our spots on the Esplanade, then watch the concert live.
 The traffic and crowds never bothered us, it was always worth it!

 In honor of the holiday, I've created some brain breaks with a patriotic theme.